peng-gao-lab/mitre-attck-kg/README.md

 # mitre-attack-kg

 ## Introduction
 [MITRE ATT&CK](https://attack.mitre.org/) provides a lot of useful knowledge about adversary tactics, techniques, and tools.
-In order to make full use of this knowledge base, we establish a graph database and look forward to some new insights into attack fairs.
+In order to make full use of this knowledge base, we establish a graph database and look forward to some new insights into attack affairs.

 This repository mainly achieves two goals:
 - Establishing a graph database.